LLNL/radiuss-spack-configs/docs/sphinx/user_guide/use_spack.rst

     .. note::
        We recommend using the `Spack`_ reference mentionned in `RADIUSS Spack Configs`_ closest parent tag.
-In the `RADIUSS Spack Configs`_ history, look for the tag that is the closest parent of the checkout commit.
-It is made of the latest supported release version of `RAJA`_ and `Umpire`_ together with the `Spack`_ reference used to vet `RADIUSS Spack Configs`_.
-Newer or older `Spack`_ references may not work out of the box.
+In the RADIUSS Spack Configs history, look for the tag that is the closest parent of the checkout commit.
+It is made of the latest supported release version of `RAJA`_ and `Umpire`_ together with the Spack reference used to vet RADIUSS Spack Configs.
+       Newer or older Spack references may not work out of the box.

 #.
 Add RADIUSS Spack Configs submodule.